carpentries/carpentries.org-archive/pages/lesson-development-training.md

 After attending this training, participants will be able to:

-define SMART learning objectives explain the pedagogical value of authentic tasks create exercises for formative assessment explain how considerations of cognitive load should influence the pacing, length, and organisation of a lesson

 * collaboratively develop and publish lessons using The Carpentries lesson infrastructure
 * identify and characterise the target audience for a lesson